Events - Event View

 NEWCASTLE: Introduction to Therapeutic Horticulture - One Day Workshop

 Learn how to run your own group or individual therapeutic horticulture program in this introductory course.

-This is a general course suited to anyone wanting to work or volunteer in mental health, ageing & dementia, rehabilitation, disability or community gardens.
+This is a general course suited to anyone wanting to work or volunteer in a wide range of settings such as mental health, ageing & dementia, rehabilitation, disability or community gardens.
 Theory, research and practical components feature throughout the day so you can tailor examples to your specific area of interest.
 Each participant receives a take home resource manual.